springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-02-content.md

 ```

 Notice also the `order` configuration.
-The Paketo Buildpacks can handle applications in a handful of languages, but we are only including the Java and Nodejs buildpacks in this builder.
+Paketo Buildpacks can handle a handful of languages, but we are only including Java and Nodejs in this builder.
 ```editor:select-matching-text
 file: ~/cat-service-release-ops/kpack/builder.yaml
 text: 'order:'